cestbalez/cestbalez.github.io/_posts/2025-03-23-the-burnout-of-the-ambitious-nomad.md

     path: /assets/images/nikko-macaspac.jpg
     caption: "The Burnout of the Ambitious Nomad"
 categories:
-  - Remote Lifestyle
+  - remote-lifestyle
 tags:
-  - digital nomad
+  - digital-nomad
-  - work-life balance
+  - work-life-balance
   - burnout
   - entrepreneurship
-  - lifestyle design
+  - lifestyle-design

 ---

 This weekend I’ve been sensing a burnout coming.
 It happens every other month if I take too much on, and at the same time have unforeseen stressful events coming up.
 This time it started building up while I was travelling to Bali.
 It made me think about digital nomadism, as I was working full time on the trip.
 Thankfully, I’ve gotten a lot better at responding to this when it comes up, and hopefully I will manage this time as well.